nclarius/pyPL/README.md

 - input of formulas and structures with ordinary keyboard characters, directly or from a file
 - output in plain text or LaTeX-generated PDF

-# Restrictions
+### Restrictions
  - model checking works only on structures with finite domains
  - model generation and theorem proving works only on formulas of relatively small size due to performance limitations

-# Known issues
+### Known issues
  - tableau algorithm relatively inefficient
  - GUI and parser can be glitchy (window not scrollable, buttons sometimes not behaving as expected, parser not always recognizing bracketing correctly)
  - global variables are bad

-# Wish list
+### Wish list
 - useful feedback on incorrectly entered input rather than no parser response
 - more efficient proof search and model generation
 - in model checking, print out detailed derivation rather than just final result of evaluation
 - broader coverage:
   - lambda calculus and e-t type theory
-  - more frames for modal logic; tense logic
-  - model generation and modal logic for intuitionistic logic
+  - more frames for modal logic; temporal logic; model generation and modal logic for intuitionistic logic
   - tableaus with free variables
   - other frameworks and calculi, e.g. DRT, ND

+### Disclaimer
+- This implementation is intended for didactical purposes.
+It is not efficient or designed for real-life applications.
+- Although the program has been extensively tested, I do not guarantee soundness.
+Use at your own risk.

 # Have fun!